zimo27/CSE-210-WI24-Rust-PA/README.md

     - The new `Crab` should have its diet selected randomly using the provided `Diet::random_diet`.
     - The new `Crab` should have its color computed by `Color::cross` from before.
     - The new `Crab` should have a speed of `1` (babies go slowly).
+  - `find_crabs_by_name`: returns a vector of references to crabs with the given name.

 The tests for these functions are:
   - `part1_beach_add_get_crab`